 Now, let’s look at the four different water refiners the brand offers:

-• ERR3702 Series: ERR3702 is the water refiner equivalent of ECR3702.
-Its only difference from the ERR3700 Series is its double-tank setup.
+- ERR3702 Series: This is the water refiner equivalent of the ECR3702.
+The only difference from the ERR3700 Series is its double-tank setup.

-• ERRC3702 Series: ERRC3702 is the most robust EcoWater product.
+- ERRC3702 Series: This is the most robust EcoWater product.
 It has all the features of the ERR3700 Series except for the coconut shell carbon block.
 Instead, the ERRC3702 Series employs catalytic carbon, an upgraded version of activated carbon charged with electricity.
 This feature enables it to reduce a wider range of impurities, including heavy metals, chemicals, and microplastics.
 Additionally, its resin bed is stratified with resin beads of different sizes.
 Thanks to that, it’s more efficient than standard water softeners and capable of removing iron.

 EcoProTechT Series